-A. Yes, my Patron Saint is St. Clare of Assisi, the patron saint of television.
-She brings me live sports and nature shows so I can work an extra 3 - 8 hours a night and every weekend.
+A: Yes, my Patron Saint is St. Clare of Assisi, the patron saint of television.
+She brings me live sports and nature shows so I can work an extra 3 - 8 hours a night and weekends if need be.

 Q: Why don't my beads look just like the picture?

-A. Because stones are made by Mother Nature and she appreciates diversity.
+A: Because stones are made by Mother Nature and she appreciates diversity.
 The colors and amounts of inclusions in natural stones vary considerably.
 Find out more about Mother Nature at www.thorntonburgess.org.
-Click on the link below to see examples of how much some natural stones can vary.

 Then, of course, there is humankind's tendency to try to one-up Mother Nature.
 See below.